A music app I made with a friend in less than 6 hours.

 I then tried to connect the two pieces together.
 The dowel was hard to get in as I might not have cut deep enough in the smaller piece.
 After attempting to hammer the pieces together, I was able to get the dowel inside, however there was a gap between the two pieces that I could not seem to close.
 After hammering some more, I decided I would give up on the dowel joint and just glue the faces together.
 I removed the dowel and sawed/sanded the areas of the pieces with paint on it.

-Faces of the two parts glued together (and drying).
+Death of the dowel Faces of the two parts glued together (and drying).

 Trimming and Curving